 A lot of us wonder when our children should start doing which physical things.
-The sporting parents may want their little star to join in the fun, which is great.
+The sporty parents may want their little star to join in the fun, which is great.
 These gross motor guidelines can help keep the expectations realistic.
-There is a lot of variation, as few children develop in a linear way.
+There is a lot of variation in age-related milestones, as few children develop in a linear way.
 Some children may catch a ball brilliantly, but may be slower to climb the stairs for instance.
 This is a guideline only.
-If your child has a very real struggle with all things age-appropriate, a little input may be needed.
+If your child has a very real struggle with all things age-appropriate, a little focused input may be needed.

 Standing on one leg